-The Center for Vision Loss empowers people with visual impairments to seize their independence and champions healthy eyesight.
-With operations in Pennsylvania’s Lehigh Valley and Monroe County, we combine a service tradition motivated by Helen Keller’s advocacy in 1928 with contemporary practices and state-of-the-art technologies.
+The Center for Vision Loss empowers people with visual impairments to achieve their greatest independence and opportunity and champions healthy eyesight throughout its communities.
+With operations in Pennsylvania’s Lehigh Valley and Monroe County, we combine a service tradition motivated by Helen Keller in 1928 with contemporary practices and advanced technologies.

 Our support and rehabilitation services promote the accomplishment of daily tasks, increased access to medical services and food supplies, enhanced personal wellness, and extended self-sufficiency.
 Our free vision screenings for children stimulate success in school and our community education programs advocate for eye health and safety.
 We provide all our services at little or no cost.

 The Center for Vision Loss is an independent member of the Pennsylvania Association for the Blind (PAB) that is accredited nationally by the Association for Education and Rehabilitation of the Blind and Visually Impaired (AER) and affiliated with the VisionServe Alliance, a network of North American agencies that serve people with visual impairments.